Atmospheric distillation of crude oil: Atmospheric crude distillation unit

 A few plates below the kerosene draw plate, the diesel fraction is obtained at a temperature of 280 °C–300 °C. The diesel fraction is then cooled and stored.
 The top product from the atmospheric distillation column is a mixture of hydrocarbon gases, e.g., methane, ethane, propane, butane, and naphtha vapors.
 Residual oil present at the bottom of the column is known as reduced crude oil (RCO).
 The temperature of the stream at the bottom is 340 °C–350 °C, which is below the cracking temperature of the oil.

 Simulation helps in crude oil characterization so that thermodynamic and transport properties can be predicted.
 Dynamic models help in examining the relationships that could not be found by experimental methods (Ellner & Guckenheimer, 2006).
 By using modeling and simulation software, 80% of the time can be saved rather than constructing an actual working model.
 This also saves cost, and models provide more accurate studies of real systems.

+Modern crude distillation units (CDU) may use process simulation, advanced process control and on-line analyzers to improve operating efficiency, product quality and energy consumption.
+These systems help support operator decisions when feedstock properties change because of different crude sources, tank switching or crude blending.

+Changes in crude oil physical properties and chemical composition can affect furnace duty, column temperature profiles, product cut points, pumparound operation and product yields.
+During crude switch operations, these effects may become more significant because feedstock entering the CDU changes over a relatively short period of time.

+Traditional optimization methods use crude assay data, process simulation and laboratory analysis to estimate suitable operating conditions.
+However, because crude distillation is a dynamic process, on-line analyzers and real-time process measurements may also be used to monitor crude and product stream quality.
+These measurements can support advanced process control or optimization systems by helping operators adjust operating setpoints in response to changing feedstock conditions.

+Technical guides from process analyzer suppliers describe the use of online crude quality analysis together with AI-based CDU optimization for crude switch management, product quality control and energy reduction.